pryley/site-reviews/readme.txt

 = 6.0.0 (2022-08-??) =

+- ❗️Removed support for Internet Explorer
+- ❗️Removed support for PHP 5.6, 7.0, and 7.1
+- ❗️Removed the Polyfill.io script
+- ❗️Requires at least PHP v7.2
+- ❗️Requires at least WordPress v5.8
-- Added a "Limit Reviews For" setting which allows you to apply review limits for a specified number of days
+- Added a "Limit Reviews For" setting which allows you to set a time-limit (in days) to Review Limits
 - Added automatic conversion of UTF-16/UTF-32 encoded CSV files when importing reviews
 - Added experimental filter hooks to combine css and javascript files when using add-ons (see Help > Hooks)
 - Fixed compatibility with [Yoast Duplicate Post](https://wordpress.org/plugins/duplicate-post/)